DerangedMind/lighthouse-w3d2-breakout/readme.md

 # Demos

 - Demo 1: Handling Events (say hello to our aliens &#x1F47E; and &#x1F47D; that wants to talk '\u{1F4AC}')
-- Basic creation of elements
+- Demo 2: Basic creation of elements
 - More complete demo, the Weather App